J3ossy/hotelReservation/README.md

 # Hotel Reservation Application (CLI)

 ## Introduction
 This is Project  of Udacity's Java Programming course.
 The obejective of the project is to build a "Hotel Reservation Application", covering the fundamentals of the Java programming language.

+### Setup
+- Clone the repo git clone https://github.com/J3ossy/hotelReservation.git
+- Open and run the project in any IDE for Java
+-
 The app runs on the command line and be lauched by executin the main method on the [src/HotelApplication](src/HotelApplication.java) class.

 ## Project Requirements